julia-users-helsinki/julia-users-helsinki.github.io/page/index.md

 \begin{section}{title="Upcoming Events"}

+Next meetup on **February 22nd 2023 at 15:30**.
+The room is **U135a U7 PWC in Otakaari 1**.

+The meetup topic will be **Metaprogramming 101: when, why and how**.

+Free of charge, but registration is required.
+Register via [this form](https://docs.google.com/forms/d/e/1FAIpQLSf_l0ocGCw_fyNHN35wnAyUk7Vq7U9GtRcws7x386sgQ1jokA/viewform?usp=sf_link).

+\end{section}

+\begin{section}{title="Past Events"}

+### November 2022

 Next meetup on **November 30 2022 in Otaniemi at 15:00**.
 The room is **U135a U7 PWC in Otakaari 1**.
 This will be the first of a "library development" series, where we will gradually develop a library together and add features step by step.
 During the first meeting, we will have a general overview of a Julia library structure and general development workflow.
-As always, free of charge and refreshment included
+As always, free of charge and refreshment included.
-If you are coming, please register by Thursday 24th November with the following [registration form](https://docs.google.com/forms/d/e/1FAIpQLSdlSNgb5l3R2TnBUByvAqhfXZOjBnW8rNpMHM3-sMeNvjEsWw/viewform?usp=sf_link).

-\end{section}

-\begin{section}{title="Past Events"}

 ### October 2022